adc-trust-ai/trust-free/MANUAL.md

     The trained instance of the TRUST class for which you wish to print its model.
 Only internal use requires deviation from the default value.
   - `OOD_info: bool, default=False`

-    Whether to conduct an on-the-fly Out-Of-Distribution detection for the samples whose prediction is requested.
+    Internal parameter in free version.
+In pro version: whether to conduct an on-the-fly Out-Of-Distribution detection for the samples whose prediction is requested.
 Can be slow.
   - `B: int, default=50`

-    Number of boostrap replicates used for OOD detection.
+    Number of boostrap replicates used for OOD detection (pro version).
     A larger number increases assessment precision but also computation time.
   - `verbose: bool, default=False`